 When the season's change and one type of weather make way for another, this seasonal shift gives way to severe swings in temperature, as well as humidity.
 In most cases, the in-house heating, cooling, and other air handling equipment do their job and perform as they’re supposed to.
 Even if they are performing as intended, this swing in temperature can create condensation or unexpected humidity (think of it as a front developing indoors!).
 Water vapor can be released from these temperature swings and without a proper combatant for a sudden rise in moisture, facilities may be faced with wet surfaces, dripping ceilings, or condensation on machinery or production lines.
 In most instances these situations only occur during peak weather (hottest days of summer, for instance), many facilities do their best to manage.
 But if these events create delays or damaged products, you may be considering an upgrade with your HVAC system.
 There is another option, a rental dehumidifier.

 Control Seasonal Moisture with a Rental Dehumidifier

-The cost is a fraction of a permanent install and does not require the drawn out process of a large capital purchase.
-When it comes to using the rental dehumidifier, they can be delivered, set up and monitored very easily, requiring very little, to no participation necessary from the facility.
+The cost is a fraction of a permanent install and does not require the drawn-out process of a large capital purchase.
+When it comes to using the rental dehumidifier, they can be delivered, set up, and monitored very easily, requiring very little, to no participation necessary from the facility.
 It is surprising how many large manufacturing facilities rely on rental dehumidifiers or rental cooling during key months to help maintain the proper temperature and humidity in their plants.
-They realize that it makes sense to use a rental unit (economically and logistically) rather than buy.
+They realize that it makes sense to use a rental unit (economically and logistically) rather than buy one.

-Rental dehumidifiers are available in many sizes and can operate on electric or gas.
-There are many options available and the odds are, the right size and option for a rental dehumidifier is available to solve your humidity problem.
+Rental dehumidifiers are available in many sizes and can operate on electricity or gas.
+There are many options available and the odds are, the right size and option for a rental dehumidifier are available to solve your humidity problem.
 If the issue is temporary, why not choose a temporary solution?